WIMLDS-Yaounde/Data_visualisation_with_python/README.md

 # Data_visualisation_with_python
-We present different things of visualizing data using python's libraries
+We present different ways of visualizing data using python's libraries